About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-GCSE English, Mathematic and Science Grade C/4 or above (or equivalent)
+- GCSE Science Grade 4/C or above (or equivalent)

-Level 2 Adult Numeracy and Literacy are not accepted as equivalents.
+- Level 2 Literacy and Numeracy are not accepted.

-If an applicant has lived overseas for more than six months in the past five years in line with safer recruitment practice they will be required to provide a certificate of good conduct from that country.
+- If you have lived overseas in the past five years you will be required to provide a certificate of good conduct

 About the training provider